oblivioncth/CLIFp/README.md

 A title's ID can be found by right clicking on an entry in Flashpoint and selecting "Copy Game UUID".
 This command also supports starting additional apps, though getting their UUID is more tricky as I currently know of no other way than opening [FP Install Dir]\Data\flashpoint.sqlite in a database browser and searching for the ID manually.
 I will look into if an easier way to obtain their IDs can be implemented.

+Alternatively, the **-t** switch can be used, followed by the exact title of an entry:

+    CLIFp play -t "Interactive Buddy"

-Alternatively, you can use the **-r** switch, followed by a library filter to select a title randomly:
+Or if feeling spontanious, use the **-r** switch, followed by a library filter to select a title randomly:

     CLIFp play -r game